MoNawaz101/Module-3-Python-Challenge/PyBank/README.md

 #                               o the changes in profit/losses over the entire period
 #                               o the greatest increase in profits (date and amount) over the entire period
 #                               o the greatest decrease in profits (date and amount) over the entire period
+#                           The analysis is then written to the terminal and also a datafile
 #
 #       PyBank/Resources
 #              File:    budget_data.csv